amirr0r/amirr0r.github.io/_posts/2021-03-09-cyberwarfare.md

 In fact, the result of a cyber weapon execution is not as sure as an airplane bomb.
 If you drop a bomb or a missile, the damage will be certain.
 In the case of __BlackEnergy__ attack, the Ukrainians managed to restore power in just [six hours](https://www.wired.com/2016/03/inside-cunning-unprecedented-hack-ukraines-power-grid/).
 For an industrial company, a cyber attack is not the only threat, and maybe not even the worst *(hurricanes, terrorists...etc)*.

 As a matter of fact, even if competent people intended to carry out a cyberattack, it would take them months or even years.
 Any serious hacker will not rely on luck.
-In order to ensure that their attack will work, they have to spend thousands of hours for data gathering, identifying weak points of the target(s), conducted specific tests with the same devices and so on.
+In order to ensure that their attack will work, they have to spend thousands of hours for data gathering, identifying weak points of the target(s), conducting specific tests with the same devices and so on.

 In other words, they need a lot of skills and resources that only a nation-state or a very wealthy organization could have, and even then, it's hard to guarantee success.